 For cyclists (and runners) training, Spain’s highest mountain represents both a challenge and opportunity: extreme climbing.
 The Mount Teide road is one of the longest continual ascents in the world, and the longest in Europe.
 It is a chance to climb directly from sea level up to one of the tallest volcanoes in the world.

-There are three popular routes up Mount Teide, but the most popular leaves from Los Christianos in the south.
+There are three popular routes up the volcano, but the most popular leaves from Los Christianos in the south.
 This is the steepest and shortest way up the mountain, but also has a few towns and villages along the way in case something should go wrong.
 There are also trees for the first half of the trip, which can provide shade.

 The second route leaves from Puerto de la Cruz and basically fallows the Camino de Chasna.
 Over half the trip is spent riding past lush vegetation.
-This is the longest of the three routes up Teide, but is the least steep (although there are some sections with serious grades).
+This is the longest of the three routes up the volcano, but is the least steep (although there are some sections with serious grades).

 The third and final route leaves from Los Gigantes on the western end of Tenerife.
 This route has the least traffic and some of the prettiest landscapes on the entire volcano.
 Cooling mists on the volcano’s western end are not uncommon.

 Visitors who want to test themselves against the mountain now have the chance.
 One company runs Friday cycling trips up El Teide.
 They follow the Los Christianos to Vilaflor route – the shortest and steepest.
-If you want to test your skills, consider booking this full-day cycling ascent of Mount Teide.
+If you want to test your skills, consider booking this cycling ascent of the mountain.

 The Mount Teide Cable Car

-The Mount Teide Cable Car is the top Tenerife attraction and the best thing to do in the Teide National Park.
-The Mt.
-Teide Cable Car whisks visitors 1,199 meters up the mountain in speed and comfort.
+The Mount Teide Cable Car is the top Tenerife attraction and the most popular activity in the national park.
+The cable car whisks visitors 1,199 meters up the mountain in speed and comfort.

 The cable car takes just 8 minutes to make the ascent while taking 44 passengers at a time.
 The cable car never gets more than about 30 meters above the side of the mountain, so it is perfect for people who have a fear of heights because it never gets very high.